Labyrinth of Refrain: Coven of Dusk

 Labyrinth of Refrain: Coven of Dusk is a dungeon crawler role playing video game developed and published by Nippon Ichi Software.
-It was released in Japan in June 2016 for the PlayStation Vita and was released in September 2017 for the PlayStation 4.
-The game was released for an international release on PlayStation 4, Nintendo Switch, and Microsoft Windows in September 2018.
+It was released in Japan in June 2016 for the PlayStation Vita and in September 2017 for the PlayStation 4.
+The game was then released internationally on PlayStation 4, Nintendo Switch, and Microsoft Windows in September 2018.
+It was followed by Labyrinth of Galleria: The Moon Society.